Tokyo to Okinawa beaches

 - Discounts at many Hakone tourist sites

-- All breakfasts except in Tokyo and Kyoto
+- All breakfasts except in Tokyo, Kyoto and Fukuoka

 - Welcome to Kyoto by a travel angel